-Treatment function obligations are calculated by totaling actual amount obligated (100%) for Drug Treatment Functions, which includes: Drug Program Screening and Assessment; Drug Abuse Education; Non-Residential Drug Abuse Treatment; Residential Drug Abuse Treatment; and Community Transitional Drug Abuse Treatment.
-The treatment obligations for Community Transitional Drug Treatment are captured in the Contract Confinement Decision unit, whereas all other programs are included in the Inmate Care and Program Decision Unit.
+Treatment Function Obligations are calculated by totaling, actual amount obligated (100%) for Drug Treatment Functions, which includes: Drug Program Screening and Assessment; Drug Abuse Education; Non-Residential Drug Abuse Treatment; Residential Drug Abuse Treatment; and Community Transitional Drug Abuse Treatment.
+The treatment obligations for Community Transitional Drug Treatment are captured in Contract Confinement Decision unit, where, as all other programs are included in Inmate Care and Program Decision Unit.

-Correction function obligations are calculated by totaling all BOP direct obligations excluding Treatment function obligations, and applying a drug percentage to these obligations.
-Drug percentage is the percentage of inmates sentenced for drug-related crimes (49.4%).
+Correction Function Obligations are calculated by totaling, all BOP Direct Obligations, subtracting Treatment Functions obligations from it and applying drug percentage to these obligations.
+Drug percentage is the percentage of inmates sentenced for drug-related crimes (48.5%).